hemilabs/demos-mint/README.md

 npm install
 ```

-Then obtain the list of OnlyMeID holders in Hemi Sepolia.
+Then obtain the list of `OnlyMeID` holders in Hemi Sepolia.

 ```sh
 node get-token-holders.js
 ```

-With the list of holders in the `holders.csv` file, mint the tokens again in the Hemi mainnet.
+With the list of holders in the `holders.txt` file and `PRIVATE_KEY` set in the environment or in a `.env` file, mint the tokens in the Hemi mainnet.

 ```sh
 node mint-tokens.js